The Island I Call Home

 Island History + Culture

 A hundred years ago, Pieter Telle received the monopoly for renting out ‘bathing machines’ that changed the way people experienced ‘sea bathing’.
 These walled wooden carts rolled out into the sea to allow people to change into swimwear before wading into the water.
 These devices were trendy in Victorian Britain where men and women were segregated at the beach according to the conventions of the day.
 Queen Victoria owned a bathing machine (as you might imagine).
 You can visit this contraption at the Osborne Beach on the Isle of Wight.
 I doubt if Telle ever made use of this monopoly on the island of Schouwen-Duiveland.
 By 1925 nobody was interested in making use of these carts.
 The birth of the “Fashionable Set” swimming on the beaches of coastal France (Deauville) or the Riviera (Cannes) all sported Coco Chanel’s new knitted bathing costumes, the sign of the changing times.
 The last summer that Telle’s pavilion opened to the public was in 1939.
 A year later, Nazi Germany occupied the Netherlands taking away access to the beaches.
 A few years later, the western part of Schouwen became part of the Atlantic Wall.
-There are dozens of bunkers are still reminding visitors of the defenses against a potential invasion.
+There are dozens of bunkers are still reminding visitors of the relics of war built to protect against a potential invasion.

 The Beaches Today